howden/cham/README.md

 $ cham.exe
 ```

 #### Interpreter modes

 The interpreter has two modes.

-You can either **execute a program directly** by passing the source code as an argument to the interpreter, or enter the **REPL mode** by running the interpreter with no arguments.
+You can either **execute a program directly** by passing the source code as an argument to the interpreter, or use the **REPL mode** by running the interpreter with no arguments.

 #### Interpreter Design

 The interpreter follows a fairly standard design.
 Program source code passes through a lexer and parser, and is then evaluated.

-The evaulator is capable of executing "reaction" programs in parallel.
+The evaluator is capable of executing "reaction" programs in parallel.